-Bill O’Reilly Met With Pope Francis Ahead Of Fox News Termination– Was He Looking For Redemption
+Bill O’Reilly Met With Pope Francis Ahead Of Fox News Termination: Was He Looking For Redemption?

 “I would suggest to Pope Francis, that millions of Americans have been harmed economically by our immigration system which desperately needs reform,” O’Reilly said at the time.
 “I think I could persuade the Pope that providing protection and enforcing settled law is certainly not un-Christian.”

-Bill O’Reilly may have been on vacation in Italy for the past week but that didn’t stop his career on Fox News from going up in flames.
+Bill O’Reilly might have been on vacation in Italy for the past week, but that didn’t stop his career on Fox News from going up in flames.

 News broke on Wednesday that he was fired from Fox News because of the barrage of sexual harassment allegations that have been lodged against him.
-This comes after advertisers pulled out of supporting The O’Reilly Factor forcing the show to scramble to fill in the empty air-time
+This comes after advertisers pulled out of supporting The O’Reilly Factor, forcing the show to scramble to fill in the empty air time.

-“After a thorough and careful review of the allegations, the Company and Bill O’Reilly have agreed that Bill O’Reilly will not be returning to the Fox News Channel,” Fox News’ parent company, 21st Century Fox said in a statement on Wednesday.
+“After a thorough and careful review of the allegations, the Company and Bill O’Reilly have agreed that Bill O’Reilly will not be returning to the Fox News Channel,” Fox News’ parent company, 21st Century Fox, said in a statement on Wednesday.

 According to Variety, O’Reilly had been scheduled to return to his show on April 24 after his Easter vacation.
 But it looks like he won’t get the opportunity to say goodbye to the viewers who helped him maintain his top spot at Fox for many years.